From classical theta functions to topological quantum field theory

 and

 It follows that

 in agreement with the Schr\"{o}dinger representation (\ref{schroedinger}). \end{proof}

 We rephrase the Hermite-Jacobi action in this setting.
 To this end, fix an element $h$ of the mapping class group of the Riemann surface $\Sigma_g$.
 Let ${\bf L}$ be the subgroup of $H_1(\Sigma_g,{\mathbb Z})$ associated to a canonical basis as explained in the beginning of this section, which determines the maximal abelian subgroup $\exp({\bf L}+{\mathbb Z}E)$.
-The image of the canonical basis through $h_*$ is also a canonical basis to which one associates $h_*({\bf L})$ and the maximal abelian subgroup $\exp(h_*({\bf L})+{\mathbb Z}E)$.